syamkarni/Smart-Basket/README.md

 ---

 ## Support my work
-Do ⭐ the repository, if it inspired you, gave you ideas for your own portfolio or helped you in any way.
+Do ⭐ the repository, if it inspired you, gave you ideas or helped you in any way.